magore/hp85disk/README.md

   * Open Power Shell window - always use Power Shell under Windows for running Python3
     * **pip3 install pySerial**

+### Windows users that have an external ISP
+  * You can also follow the notes under [build/windows/README.md](build/windows/README.md)
+  * [build/windows](build/windows) includeds avrdude and the required scripts for minimal flashing of the firmware

 ## Discover your serial port name
   * Make sure you have a mini usb cable handy
   * **Make sure the emulator mini-usb cable is NOT connected to your PC/Mac yet**